chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
 For a full list of available matchers (such as `exist`) please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).

-### have_public_objects (alias: has_public_objects)

-The `have_public_objects` matcher tests if the S3 Bucket has any objects that are open to the public.
-Returns a true if one or more objects in the bucket are public.
-If no objects are public returns false.
-Please visit https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html for more details on what is public.

-    it { should_not have_public_objects }

 ### public